Budgie (desktop environment): History

 On January 1, 2022, Strobl resigned from Solus and established Buddies of Budgie, a new organization for Budgie development, with other active contributors.
 Under this new organization, Budgie development shifted from being focused on Solus to being focused on improving the experience across all distributions that ship Budgie.
 The first release under this new organization was v10.6, released on March 6, 2022.

+The desktop had incremental releases in 2022.
+During this time, contributors to the project that had ceased involvement with Solus began contributing to other Linux distributions.
+Notably, Joshua Strobl began contributing to Fedora Linux, leading to the inclusion of Budgie in the Fedora repositories and the approval of a Fedora Budgie "spin" to be released with Fedora 38.

+In 2023, v10.7 was released, the second major release under Buddies of Budgie, and inclusion of the Budgie package set into both FreeBSD - the first BSD derivative to ship the desktop - and NixOS.

 Additional components

 Budgie Desktop View

 Budgie Desktop View is a software component meant to provide desktop icons within Budgie.
 Budgie Desktop View is implemented in Vala, and uses GTK 3 for widgets.
 The source code is available under the Apache License 2.0.

+Magpie

+Magpie is a fork of the GNOME Project's Mutter window manager with Wayland support removed, principally intended to reduce the maintenance burden of GNOME stack upgrades by stabilizing on a particular version of the Mutter API.
+Magpie is implemented in C, and its source code is available under the GNU GPLv2.

 Budgie Control Center

 Budgie Control Center is a fork of GNOME Control Center with Budgie-specific settings and features, and is the standard settings application for Budgie.
 Budgie Control Center is implemented in C, and uses GTK 3 and libhandy for widgets.
 The source code is available under the GNU GPLv2.